SharePoint/sp-dev-docs/docs/declarative-customization/view-formatting.md

 ### Conditional classes based on the value in a text or choice field

 This example was adopted from a column formatting example, [Conditional formatting based on the value in a text or choice field](https://github.com/SharePoint/sp-dev-list-formatting/tree/master/column-samples/text-conditional-format), with some important differences to apply the concept to list view rows.
 The column formatting example applies both an icon and a class to a column based on the value of `@currentField`.
 The `additionalRowClass` attribute in view formatting, however, only allows you to specify a class and not an icon.
-Additionally, since `@currentField` always resolves to the value of the `Title` field when referenced inside a view format, this sample refers to the `Status` field directly (by using the  to determine which class to apply to the row.
+Additionally, since `@currentField` always resolves to the value of the `Title` field when referenced inside a view format, this sample refers to the `Status` field directly (by using the [$Field] syntax inside the additionalRowClass property to determine which class to apply to the row).

 ```JSON
 {